 We are working closely with Smith College on this issue, and I will continue to keep our campus community informed.

 As of July 1, 2020, Mount Holyoke and Smith colleges will operate separate campus police departments.
 Learn more about these important changes to campus policing.

 Daniel Hect's employment as Chief of Campus Police for Mount Holyoke and Smith colleges has ended by mutual and amicable agreement.

 Q: Was Campus Police Chief Daniel Hect fired?

-A: No. Daniel Hect is on paid administrative leave pending a review by both Mount Holyoke and Smith colleges.
+A: No. Daniel Hect was on paid administrative leave from both Mount Holyoke and Smith colleges.

 Q: Was Daniel Hect placed on administrative leave because of his social media posts?

 A: No, social media is not the reason he was placed on leave.